The Anti-Virus Virus

 Image 5: Actual page with download link and keywords

-The web site turned out the be a newsgroup called derkeiler.com, which is one of the most popular and most heavily advertised mailing list archives on the net.
+It turned out to be a newsgroup called derkeiler.com, which is one of the most popular and most heavily advertised mailing list archives on the net.
 Looking closer at the page, I found the following:

 1. At the top was the bold title “SHEL SILVERSTEIN”